 Staff, partners and members of the public with serious concerns that the Malteser International Code of Conduct is being breached are encouraged to report these concerns to Malteser International managers.
 For guidance, please consult the Malteser International Whistleblowing Guidelines:

 In cases where complainants do not feel able to approach any members of the Malteser International management, they should contact the Ombudsperson.
 For more information, see:

-Malteser International has subscribed to the VENRO Code of Ethics in Transparency, Governance and Quality Control.
+Malteser International has subscribed to the VENRO Code of Conduct Transparency, organisational management and monitoring.

 Malteser International Ombudsperson: